Paul McGinley, Ph.D.

 Fax: (715) 346-3624

-Paul McGinley teaches in the College of Natural Resources and is a UW-Extension Water Quality Specialist.
-His extension teaching and research emphasizes understanding and improving the water quality in lakes, streams and drinking water.
+Paul McGinley is an associate professor and University of Wisconsin-Extension Water Quality Specialist.
+His teaching and research emphasizes understanding and improving the water quality in lakes, streams and drinking water.
 Specific applications include lake management, impacts of land use change, water treatment, stormwater management, and the fate and transport of aquatic pollutants.

-- Ph.D.
+Ph.D.
 The University of Michigan, Ann Arbor.
-Environmental Engineering, 1991
+Environmental Engineering

 McGinley, P.M., A.T.
 Freihoefer and R.S.
 Mentz.
 2012.
 Runoff curve numbers at the agricultural field-scale and implications for continuous simulation modeling.
 Submitted.